21st Century Heroes workshops provide therapeutic and instructional activities for wounded veterans.

 GAIN Inc. was founded in 2014 to "nurture and inspire Arts and Innovation wherever possible."
 Our small but steadily expanding team of visual artists, musicians, and educators are helping to bring arts-education into the future!

 Thru in-school workshops, after-school programs (like our brand new Colter Clubs, and JH Rock Academy), and other community events and demonstrations, our staff and volunteers are actively engaging with students/teachers/pro-artists and the community in innovative and collaborative Art projects, performances and installations that push the limits of 21st Century S.T.E.A.M. education and project-based learning.

-The Grand Teton Music Festival was founded in 1962 by Jackson Hole Fine Arts Festival to foster classical music experiences for performers and audiences and to improve and enrich the cultural awareness and opportunities for people in Wyoming and the adjacent area.
+The Grand Teton Music Festival’s mission is to provide exhilarating musical experiences.
+The festival was founded in 1962 by the Jackson Hole Fine Arts Festival to foster classical music experiences for performers and audiences and to improve and enrich the cultural awareness and opportunities for people in Wyoming and the adjacent area.